Sadra-Madayeni/Operating-System-LAB-projects/README.md

  # xv6 Memory Management & Page Replacement (Project 5)

-This repository contains the final project for the Operating Systems Lab, focusing on **Virtual Memory Management**.
+This project contains the final project for the Operating Systems Lab, focusing on **Virtual Memory Management**.
 We implemented a custom software-managed paging system within the xv6 kernel to simulate restricted physical memory and evaluate various **Page Replacement Algorithms**.

 ## 🧠 Core Objectives